 Do you know what's more expensive than expensive artificial grass?
 Cheap artificial grass.

-We always advice people against opting for the cheapest artificial grass option.
-Whilst a more costly grass might appear more expensive in the sort term, in the long term it will need much less maintenance and will last much longer.
-Never sacrifice on quality in order to save a few pounds.
+We always advise people against opting for the cheapest artificial grass option.
+Whilst a more costly grass might appear more expensive in the short term, it will need much less maintenance and will last considerably longer, therefore costing you less over time.
+Never sacrifice quality in order to save a few pounds.

-We've included a few examples of the artificial grass in our range below, if you'd like to see the whole range click here.
+Here's an idea of artificial turf costs.
+This gives an overview of what you can expect to spend on artificial turf.
+We've included a few examples of the artificial grasses in our range.
+If you'd like to see the whole range click here.

 |Artificial Grass ||Description ||Cost* |

 |Luxury Lawn ||A top of the range, 40mm mixed pile that is one of the most realistic lawns on the market.
 Four different colours are interwoven into the grass results in a true to life finish. ||£25.95 |

 |Landscape Lawn ||A mid-range option, this is an aesthetically pleasing grass.
 The 30mm two-tone pile has a natural and real feel to it. ||£22.95 |

 |Easy Lawn ||The lowest costing lawn in our range, the 25mm shorter pile features a three-tone colour mix for a quality yet affordable option. ||£15.95 |

 *(inc VAT) per square metre

 Artificial grass Installation Cost